HJCD-IK: GPU-Accelerated Inverse Kinematics through Batched Hybrid Jacobian Coordinate Descent: Results

 \section{Results}

-We benchmark HJCD-IK against three other parallel IK solvers-CuRobo~\cite{sundaralingam2023curobo}, IKFlow~\cite{ames2022ikflow}, and PyRoki~\cite{pyroki2025}.
+We benchmark HJCD-IK against three other GPU-parallel IK solvers: cuRobo~\cite{sundaralingam2023curobo}, IKFlow~\cite{ames2022ikflow}, and PyRoki~\cite{pyroki2025}.
 These solvers represent different state-of-the-art approaches for solving IK problems based on: GPU-accelerated optimization, generative modeling with normalizing flows, and differentiable JAX-based computation, respectively.
+All results were collected using a laptop with an Intel Core i7-14700HX CPU (20 core, 2.1 GHz base), an NVIDIA GeForce RTX 4060, WSL Ubuntu 24.04, and CUDA 12.5.
+We benchmark in simulation the 7-DoF Franka Panda~\cite{haddadin2022franka} and Fetch~\cite{wise2016fetch} arms.
+We evaluate open-world poses using joint configuration samples from a Halton Sequence to generate 100 feasible target poses.
+We evaluate collision avoidance using end-effector poses from the \emph{box\_panda} scene in MotionBenchMaker~\cite{chamzas2021motionbenchmaker}.
+Hardware experiments use a 7-DoF Franka Research 3~\cite{FrankaResearch3}.